-If your sweet-tooth is calling, head to Pancho’s Pizza & Pasta Bar in Clare to sample your way through the selection of gelati and milkshakes on hand.
+If your sweet tooth is calling, head to Pancho’s Pizza & Pasta Bar in Clare to sample your way through the selection of gelati and milkshakes on hand.

 the legs.
-The popular Riesling Trail is a great start - it’s a 32km track, suitable for beginners to medium level fitness fanatics, which offers shade, views and country scenery along the way.
+The popular Riesling Trail is a great start - it’s a 35km bike/walking trail, suitable for beginners to medium level fitness fanatics, which offers shade, views and country scenery along the way.
 Continue on with Rattler Trail from Auburn to Riverton to explore these towns.

 Jump in the car and take the scenic road from Sevenhill to Mintaro.
 Established in 1849, Mintaro is steeped in history, made famous for its slate from the local quarry.
 It is also home to the grand Martindale Hall.
 Give yourself plenty of time to stroll the gardens and surrounds of Martindale Hall, taking in its Georgian exterior and extraordinary Italianate interiors.
 You might recognise the building from the 1975 film Picnic from Hanging Rock!

 No trip to the Clare Valley is complete without a visit to the historical town of Burra.
 Famed for its mining heritage, the township is an echo of the yesteryear.
-Stroll the antique shops and heritage buildings, or grab a Burra Heritage Passport and accompany key from the Visitor Information Centre and make your way around the 11km self-guided tour of the town, exploring eight locked buildings and 50 other sites of interest.
+Stroll the antique shops and heritage buildings, or grab a Burra Heritage Passport and accompany key from the Burra and Goyder Visitor Information Centre and make your way around the 11km self-guided tour of the town, exploring eight locked buildings and 50 other sites of interest.